 You may lose your appetite during your treatment.
 Try to eat small meals regularly.
 Don’t worry if you don’t eat much for a day or two.
 If your appetite doesn’t improve after a few days, let your nurse or dietitian know.
 They can give you advice on getting more calories and protein in your diet.
 They may give you food supplements or meal replacement drinks to try.
 Your doctor can prescribe some of these and you can buy them from chemists.

-This treatment may make your eyes feel sore, red and itchy (conjunctivitis).
+DHAP may make your eyes feel sore, red and itchy (conjunctivitis).
 Your doctor will prescribe steroid eye drops to help prevent this.
-It’s important to use these as instructed.
+It’s important to use these exactly as explained.

 Tummy pain and/or indigestion

 Steroids can irritate the stomach lining.
 Let your nurse or doctor know if you have pain in your tummy or indigestion.
 They can prescribe drugs to help reduce stomach irritation.